BiDAlab/TypeNet/README.md

 # TypeNet Benchmark
-TypeNet Benchmark for development of authentication keystroke technologyes based on deep neuronal networks.
+TypeNet Series Benchmark for development of authentication keystroke technologyes based on deep neuronal networks.

 ## INSTRUCTIONS FOR DOWNLOADING TypeNet Benchmark
 1) [Download license agreement](http://atvs.ii.uam.es/atvs/licenses/BeCAPTCHA-Mouse_License_Agreement.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.